-Based on flood data, the Coal Creek Master Drainage Plan, site surveys and feedback from residents and homeowners, the causes of damage have been overland flow.
-All eleven structures in the RLA are within the city regulatory floodplain.
+Based on flood data, the Crow Creek, Swan Creek, Travis Park Master Drainage Plan, site surveys and feedback from residents and homeowners, the causes of damage have been overbank flooding and overland flow.
+All seven properties in the RLA are within the 100-year floodplain of Crow Creek and five are within or touched by the creek's floodway.
+However, all residences have their first-finished-floor elevations above the level of the 100-year flood.